 In fact, if you ask a Chinese person what the stars on their flag represent it is quite likely they do not know.

-The large yellow star represents the Chinese Communist Party, the great unifier which rules dominates the Chinese polity.
-The four smaller stars which flank it actually represent the different ‘revolutionary classes’ that would unite together to defeat the Japanese during World War Two and then the Nationalists in the civil war.
+The large yellow star of the China flag represents the Chinese Communist Party, the great unifier which rules and dominates the Chinese polity.
+The four smaller stars which flank it actually represent the different ‘revolutionary classes’ .
+These would unite together to defeat the Japanese during World War Two and then the Nationalists in the civil war.

 To understand this, we need to understand a bit about Chinese communism.
 Whereas Marx and Engels had expected revolution to happen in the developed, industrial western countries of England, France and Germany, it happened in the more economically backward Russia.
 Then It happened in China, which not only was economically backward but hardly had an industrial proletariat, i.e. workers, to talk of.
-Nearly everyone was a peasant who worked on the land.
+Nearly everyone was a peasant who worked on the land, and this was to represented on the China flag.

-So there you have it, next time you meet a Chinese person you can chat with them about the fact that the petit-bourgeoisie is directly represented on their flag!
+So there you have it, next time you meet a Chinese person you can chat with them about the fact that the petit-bourgeoisie is directly represented on the China flag!